-The classes which have bronze, silver or advanced are Medal classes, which means you focus on set routines (in usually three styles) for the semester, covering patterns and techniques.
+The bronze, silver or gold classes are Medal classes, which means you focus on set routines (in usually three styles) for the semester, covering patterns and techniques.
 At the end of the semester you then perform the routines in front of judges, who give you feedback (you also get a nice little trophy!).

 The social classes cover more styles, are more relaxed, and are focused more on social aspects than technique.